YehaoCheng/sky-distribution-of-galaxy/README.md

+## \[A Roadmap for Transient Hunters: Mapping Stellar Mass and Star Formation Rate Anisotropies in the Local Universe]\

 The top-level folders are named according to the angular resolution of the grids.
 We can choose the appropriate angular resolution based on the telescope's Field of View.
 Both the MASS and SFR folders contain data and figures of the sky distribution based on equatorial coordinates.
 The data is stored in the NumPy binary format (`.npz`).

 Filename example: `MASS/SFR_D30_1.83deg.npz`